ajdruff/mod-wp/README.md

 ##Custom `wp_option` settings

-The default site-config.php and site-profile.php files contain a few settings that are saved to the `wp_options` WordPress database table.
+The default `config-site.json` and `config-profile.json` files contain a few settings that are saved to the `wp_options` WordPress database table.

-You can add any valid option during install by simply adding an equivilent setting within the site-profile.php file.
+You can add any valid option during install by simply adding an equivilent setting within the `config-site.json` file.

-For example, if you wanted to set the number of posts per page for your installation to 5 vs the default 10, you can add the following line to `site-config.php`
+For example, if you wanted to set the number of posts per page for your installation to 5 vs the default 10, you can add the following line to `config-site.json`

-    $config[ 'wp_options' ][ 'posts_per_page' ] = 5;
+        "wp_options": {
+        "blogdescription": "Just Another WordPress Site",
+        "blogname": "My WordPress Site",
+        "permalink_structure": "%postname%",
+        "posts_per_page": "5"
+        }

 ##Temporary Settings Override

-When installing via the web form, most settings are not available to edit except by editing the site-config.php or profile-config.php file using a text editor.
+When installing via the web form, most settings are not available to edit except by editing the `config-site.json` or `config-profile.json` file using a text editor.

 If you want to temporarily change any settings without having to edit the appropriate configuration file, you can add a Query String paramater to override the value.